Edit Content

 Now let’s explore the key construction details, visual differences, and when to choose one over the other — especially if you’re supplying or installing at scale.

-An imitation Shaker molded door is a type of molded interior door that replicates the look of a traditional Shaker-style door, but it is made using molded HDF (High-Density Fiberboard) skins instead of real wood or routed MDF panels.
+An imitation Shaker molded door is a type of molded interior door that replicates the look of a traditional Shaker-style door, but it is made using molded MDF skins instead of real wood or routed MDF panels.

 What Is a Molded Door?

-A molded door is constructed using thin, pre-formed HDF skins that are pressed with a decorative panel design, then bonded to a door core (hollow, solid, or semi-solid).
+A molded door is constructed using pre-formed MDF skins that are pressed with a decorative panel design, then bonded to a door core (hollow, solid).
 These skins are made using high-pressure molds that shape the surface to resemble classic door styles—like 2-panel, 6-panel, or Shaker designs.

 Why It’s Called “Imitation” Shaker